aleMessoMale/sample-routing/readme.md

 ## Multi-layer project

 This project is composed by these layers:
 - *Security*: A security layer has been put in place through [Spring Security].
-For more info see the Spring Security configuration file [here](./src/main/webapp/WEB-INF/config/security-config.xml) or the relative section [Security](https://github.com/aleMessoMale/sample-routing/#security "Security Section")
+For more info see the Spring Security configuration file [here](./src/main/webapp/WEB-INF/config/security-config.xml) or the relative [Security Section](https://github.com/aleMessoMale/sample-routing/#security "Security Section")
 - *Web*: A servlet is called in order to fill the MDC Context of [LogBack] and allow a better logging experience.
-For more info See [here](./src/main/java/com/amazingsoftware/integration/samples/web/MDCInsertingServletFilter.java) the Servlet which fills the MDC Context, the whole [logback.xml](./src/main/resources/logback.xml) file or the specific **[Logs](https://github.com/aleMessoMale/sample-routing/#logs "Logs Section")** section.
+For more info See [here](./src/main/java/com/amazingsoftware/integration/samples/web/MDCInsertingServletFilter.java) the Servlet which fills the MDC Context, the whole [logback.xml](./src/main/resources/logback.xml) file or the specific **[Logs Section](https://github.com/aleMessoMale/sample-routing/#logs "Logs Section")**.
 - *Integration*: An Integration layer through [Spring Integration] has been put in place in order to orchestrate correctly messages received from the exposed Rest Web Service.
-For more info see the Spring Configuration file for the Integration features [here](./src/main/resources/META-INF/spring/integration/application-spring-integration.xml) or the relative section [Integration](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")
+For more info see the Spring Configuration file for the Integration features [here](./src/main/resources/META-INF/spring/integration/application-spring-integration.xml) or the relative [Integration Section](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")
 - *Facade*: A facade layer has been put in place in order to make easier the interaction with the below service layer.
 - *Service*: A Service layer has been put in place.
 This layer is responsible for most of the business logic creating decoupling with the above Facade Layer.